Transit of Venus

 A transit of Venus takes place when Venus passes directly between the Sun and the Earth (or any other superior planet), becoming visible against (and hence obscuring a small portion of) the solar disk.
 During a transit, Venus is visible as a small black circle moving across the face of the Sun.

 Transits of Venus reoccur periodically.
 A pair of transits takes place eight years apart in December (Gregorian calendar) followed by a gap of 121.5 years, before another pair occurs eight years apart in June, followed by another gap, of 105.5 years.
 The dates advance by about two days per 243-year cycle.
 The periodicity is a reflection of the fact that the orbital periods of Earth and Venus are close to 8:13 and 243:395 commensurabilities.
 The last pairs of transits occurred on 8 June 2004 and 5–6 June 2012.
 The next pair of transits will occur on 10–11 December 2117 and 8 December 2125.
+A transit lasts approximately 6 hours.

-Transits of Venus were in the past the first significantly accurately measurable occurrences, providing highly accurate solar parallax measurements, to determine accurately the distance of Earth to Venus, allowing the calculation of the by Kepler's third law proportionate astronomical unit and the distances of the other bodies of the Solar System.
-The 2012 transit has provided research opportunities, particularly in the refinement of techniques to be used in the search for exoplanets.
+Transits of Venus provided the first opportunities to accurately calculate the distance from Earth to Venus, by which the astronomical unit and the distances of the other Solar System bodies could then be determined.
+The 2012 transit refined techniques for the search for exoplanets.